Toyota Prius hatchback review

 Now in its fourth generation and very recently facelifted, the Prius is arguably one of the best traditional hybrid cars you can buy today.
 Part of its appeal is the increased breadth of the Prius range, with the car now available as a hybrid (Toyota refers to this as the 'self-charging' model) or as a plug-in, which has a larger battery that can be recharged using electricity from the grid.
 To give the Prius a wider appeal, Toyota has now added a four-wheel drive version - although it’s not available as a plug-in model.

-The Prius has needed to evolve and improve as it now faces a raft of competitors, including the Hyundai Ioniq, which is available in standard, plug-in and pure electric electric guises.
-Other plug-in hybrids include the BMW 330e, Kia Niro and Hyundai Ioniq.
+The Prius has needed to evolve and improve as it now faces a raft of competitors, including the Hyundai Ioniq, which is available in standard, plug-in and pure electric guises.
+Other plug-in hybrids include the Volkswagen Golf GTE, Kia Niro and Hyundai Ioniq.
 All are impressive in their own way, but only the Ioniq and Prius were designed from the ground up as hybrids, and so are less compromised than those based on conventional petrol or diesel cars.
 If you'd prefer a more conventional hatchback instead, the Toyota Corolla shares the Prius' hybrid powertrain.

-Under the latest WLTP fuel economy tests the Prius is said to be capable of between up to and 67.2mpg, while CO2 emissions range from 75 - 85g/km.
-However, a change to emissions testing meant CO2 figures increased slightly from early 2018, pushing the Prius above the threshold for free entry into the central London Congestion Charge Zone.
+Under the latest WLTP fuel economy tests the Prius is said to be capable of between up to and 67.2mpg, while CO2 emissions range from 94 - 109g/km, which is no longer below the threshold for free entry into the central London Congestion Charge Zone.

 That’s the hybrid version, but the plug-in (which we’ve reviewed separately) is more efficient still.
-It’s not been fully tested under WLTP conditions yet, but under the old system it claimed 235mpg and CO2 emissions of just 28g/km, meaning it attracts a low Benefit-in-kind (BiK) rate for company-car drivers, with the plug-in hybrid version being even more affordable still.
+It can return up to 235mpg with CO2 emissions from 28-34g/km, meaning it attracts a low Benefit-in-kind (BiK) rate for company-car drivers.

 You can distinguish the plug-in from the regular Prius by its different front and rear styling.
 Both models offer the same well furnished interior, and although there are a few cheap-looking plastic materials lurking in out-of-the-way places, on the whole the interior finishes look good and feel soft to the touch.
 All occupants are provided with plenty of legroom, but the curved, aerodynamic roof does limit headroom in the back.